-FAMILY RESIDENCE OPTIONS Riedel Place
+Riedel Place

 Riedel Place is located off campus, at 8820 Franklin Avenue, approximately 1.5 km away from the Clearwater Campus.
 These townhouses all offer three bedrooms and a basement.
 This complex is on a main city transit route and is within walking distance of schools, shopping facilities, restaurants and other amenities.
-All units are unfurnished, although each unit comes equipped with a fridge and stove.
-Laundry facilities are located on-site within the complex.
+All units are unfurnished, although each unit comes equipped with a fridge, stove, washer and dryer.
+Each unit has hook-ups for your phone, cable and internet services.
+Riedel Units have no garages but has a plug-in for a vehicle during the winter months.